spraakbanken/sparv-pipeline/README.md

 ## Installation of additional software

-Please check https://spraakbanken.gu.se/eng/research/infrastructure/sparv/distribution/pipeline for more information!
+The Sparv Pipeline can be used together with several plugins and third-party software.
+Please check https://spraakbanken.gu.se/eng/research/infrastructure/sparv/distribution/pipeline for more details!